Some spaces of polynomial knots: Main Results

 \section{Main Results}

-In Section \ref{sec3}, we introduced the spaces $\od$, $\pd$ and $\qd$ consisting of polynomial knots in degree $d$.
+In Section \ref{sec3}, we introduced the spaces $\od$, $\pd$ and $\qd$ consisting of polynomial knots of degree at most $d$.
 We define path equivalence in these spaces as:

-\begin{definition} Two polynomial knots $\sigma$ and $\tau$ in $\od$ (or in $\pd$/in $\qd$) are said to be path equivalent in $\od$ (respectively, in $\pd$/in $\qd$) if they belong to its same path component. \end{definition}
+\begin{definition} Two polynomial knots in $\od$ (respectively, in $\pd$/in $\qd$) are said to be path equivalent in $\od$ (respectively, in $\pd$/in $\qd$) if they belong to its same path component. \end{definition}

-We would like to study the path equivalence of two polynomial knots in the spaces $\od$, $\pd$ and $\qd$ as compared to their topological equivalence.
-We also estimate the path components of these spaces and look into the homotopy type of their path components.
+We would like to study the path equivalence of polynomial knots in the spaces $\od$, $\pd$ and $\qd$ as compared to their topological equivalence.
+We also estimate the path components of these spaces and look into the homotopy types of their path components.